bigtoga/Examples/Cloud - Azure/Azure Load Balancer/Troubleshooting Azure Load Balancer.md

 ### Start with Azure Portal

+**Load Balancer - Metrics**
+Go to the load balancer and load the Metrics blade:
+  - Data Path Availability - tells you end-to-end availability
+  - Health Probe Status - "Can the load balancer see the VMs on the backside?"

+**Network Watcher -> Effective Security Rules**
+- Choose the VM, NIC
+- Should be empty as long as NICs have nothing specific

+**Network Watcher -> Connection Troubleshoot**
+- Choose VM1 as source and VM2 as destination with port 80
+- Verifies the two servers can talk to each other on the given port

 **Network Watcher -> IP Flow Verify**
 - Choose the VM, then the NIC, then TCP
     - Local IP address is the NIC's address, use your laptop IP for Remote IP Address